risc0/website/docs/reference-docs/about-ntts-and-fourier.md

 >`iNTT(evaluations,field)=coefficients`

 ## Background
-NTTs are a [finite field](about-finite-fields.md) analog to a Fourier transform.
+NTTs are a [finite field](about-finite-fields.md) analog to Fourier transforms.
 Fourier transforms, FFTs, DFTs and NTTs are various methods of transforming a function from **evaluation form** to **coefficient form**.

 ### Coefficient Form
 An array $(a_0,a_1,\ldots,a_{n-1})$ defines a degree $n-1$ polynomial, $f$, where $f(x)=a_0x^0+a_1x^1+\ldots,a_{n-1}x^{n-1}$